Moxelbert/oetker-challenge/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------

-How can the code be run? ==> Containerized via Airflow (you will need Docker installed on your machine) I created a Docker Image of the code here: https://hub.docker.com/repository/docker/moxelpeterle/test_repo1 The only code that you will need from this repo is etl_dag.py from the dags-folder.
+How can the code be run? ==> Containerized via Airflow (you will need Docker installed on your machine).
+I created a Docker Image of the code here: https://hub.docker.com/repository/docker/moxelpeterle/test_repo1.
+The only code that you will need from this repo is etl_dag.py from the dags-folder.
 Store this file somewhere on your local machine.

-1. I used the official Airflow docker-compose.yaml: https://github.com/apache/airflow/blob/main/docs/apache-airflow/start/docker-compose.yaml
+1. I used the official Airflow docker-compose.yaml: https://github.com/apache/airflow/blob/main/docs/apache-airflow/start/docker-compose.yaml.
 Note:
     - add the following code under x-airflow-common/volumes: - /var/run/docker.sock:/var/run/docker.sock
     - make sure the user under x-airflow-common/user is permitted to run docker